Biden announces huge infrastructure plan to 'win the future'

 “I’m convinced that if we act now, in 50 years people are going to look back and say this is the moment when America won the future,” Biden said.

+The Democratic president’s infrastructure projects would be financed by higher corporate taxes — a trade-off that could lead to fierce resistance from the business community and thwart attempts to work with Republican lawmakers.
+Biden hopes to pass an infrastructure plan by summer, which could mean relying solely on the slim Democratic majorities in the House and the Senate.

-Funding for the infrastructure projects would come from a hike on corporate taxes that would aim to raise the necessary piles of money over 15 years and then reduce the deficit going forward.
-In doing so, Biden would undo the action by Trump and congressional Republicans to lift the corporate tax rate to 28% from the 21% rate set in a 2017 overhaul.
+The higher corporate taxes would aim to raise the necessary piles of money over 15 years and then reduce the deficit going forward.
+In doing so, Biden would undo the 2017 tax overhaul by President Donald Trump and congressional Republicans and lift the corporate tax rate to 28% from the 21% rate.

 “Ninety-one Fortune 500 Companies, including Amazon, pay not a single solitary penny in income tax,” Biden said.